 Next outing will be a visit to Maleny Dairies on 8th October.
 Click here for details.

 Bring and Buy Stall at each monthly luncheon

 Book Stall at each monthly meeting.
 Please bring along any clean, suitable books and buy books at a great price.

 Coffee Friendship Mornings

 Catch up with friends for a friendly chat.
-Coffee and cake $6.50, coffee and sandwich $8.50 No need to book.
+Coffee and cake $6.50, coffee and sandwich $8.50 Everyone is welcome.
+No need to book.

 1st and 2nd Tuesday of each month

 August 2021 20th Birthday Celebration